 Three hose companies as well as a hook and ladder company were created by ordinance in 1896, and 125 years later, the Morristown Fire Department is still serving their community.

 This Day in History

-Each Tuesday the Citizen Tribune shares a photo from the formative years of the Silent Generation.
-Born from 1927 to 1945, the Silent Generation is sandwiched between the G.I.
-Generation and the Boomer Generation.
-There were 46,582,000 Silent Generation children born.
+Each Wednesday the Citizen Tribune shares a photo from the formative years of the Boomer Generation.
+Born from 1946 to 1964, the Boomer Generation was created when the members of the G.I.
+Generation returned from World War II.
+There were 79,907,844 Boomer Generation children born.
 The format…